Meet The Robots

 Strix is named after the monstrous bird from classical mythology.
 It was said to be sign of doom and bad omens to anyone who saw it.

 Strix is a 4-wheel drive robot armed with a front hinged flipper weapon.
 The idea behind this design is to scoop opponents onto the wedge, and then turn them over.
-It is a much more ambitious build than Venator, featuring water jet cut hardox parts and a brushless linear actuator to operate the flipper.
+It is a much more ambitious build than Venator, featuring water jet cut hardox parts and a modified brushless linear actuator to operate the flipper.

 Strix fought hard, but unfortunately did not replicate the success of Venator.
 At the King Of Bots UK Championships 2018, it finished in 41st place.
 It was a brilliant and fun event to experience, but some unavoidable bad luck exposed the flaws in Strix's design.
 I hope to return to this idea someday with more experience under my belt.

 You can find my somewhat patchy build log of Strix, as well as an event recap of KOB UK 2018 on my FRA thread.

 Strix was built during 2017 to 2018 and is now enjoying a peaceful retirement.

 Venator V3 is a durable, fast rambot with 4-wheel drive.
 It improves upon almost all of the design issues I had with the original Venator build, and has a more striking chassis design.

 At the FRA Featherweight Championships 2019, Venator V3 finished in 4th place in it's group.
 As a result, it did not qualify for the top 16, and this was mainly due to my own driving errors.
 It was very reliable though, and despite serious damage from tough opponents, fought through 10 battles in just one weekend.

 You can read through the whole build process of Venator V3 right here on my build dairy page!

 Venator V3 was built during July to August 2019, and is hungry for more combat robot action!